polyrhythm-project/new-polyrhythm-project-website/maps/index.md

 ## How to use the maps ##

 There are many ways to interact with the maps.
-You can zoom in and out to regions of interest or use the search box on the lower left-hand side to instantly zoom to a location.
+You can zoom in and out to regions of interest by clicking on the "+" and "-" icons on the top left corner of the map.
 You can then click on points the map to reveal more information.
-For example, clicking on a point on the "Composers" map will show you the composer, country, city, and date of birth or death associated with the location.
-Clicking on a point on the "Corpus" or "Timeline" will bring up information about the work, from year of composition to who was the conductor at the premiere, and the venue where it was premiered.
-You can then look for the score and recording (if available) of the examples using "Sources" in the top menu.
+For example, clicking on a point on the "Composers" map will show you the composer's name, country, city, and date of birth or death associated with the location.
+Clicking on a point on the "Corpus" or "Timeline" map will bring up information about the work, from year of composition to who was the conductor at the premiere, and the venue where it was premiered.
+You can then look for the score and recording (if available) of the examples using "Sources" in the top menu of the website or locate the example(s) extracted from the work using "Browse".

 On the right-hand side of each map, you will find filters to control what is displayed on the map.
 For example, on the "Composers" map,